francesco-innocenti/francesco-innocenti.github.io/_posts/2025-07-18-Energy-based-Transformers.md

 What's cool about this is that it's similar to the iterative inference procedure of many energy-based local learning algorithms such as predictive coding [[2]](#2) and equilibrium propagation.
-Indeed, EBTs can be seen as predictive coding networks with a "single  layer" (where that layer is a transformer) with only part of the model input (prediction) unclamped.
+Indeed, EBTs can be roughly seen as predictive coding networks with a "single  layer" (where that layer is a transformer) with only part of the model input (prediction) unclamped.
 In contrast to standard predictive coding models, this means (i) that only the predictions (as opposed to all the network nodes) are updated, and (ii) that the inference gradient is non-local and therefore commputed using standard backpropagation.